 The series is funded by the Carl D. Perkins Career and Technical Education Act of 2006.
 Learn more at: www.edprizes.com

-*News Release by ed.gov: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: ed.gov.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 - 1 - Change TV Channel Using Your Eyes with Xfinity X1 Eye Control : Comcast (2019/06/19)

 - 2 - List of Computer Screen Readers for Visually Impaired : Disabled World (2014/08/06)